How Mobile Apps Help to Increase Reach, Retention & Engagement in the Fitness Industry

 Itโ€™s important since gen-z and millenials (that are the target audience for most fitness businesses) unlock their phones 79 and 63 times per day respectively.
 Itโ€™s not possible to create such brand recognition without an app โ€” neither with a website nor with offline marketing.

-Another big method of winning usersโ€™ attention and improving fitness industry retention rates is push-notifications.
+Another big method of winning usersโ€™ attention and improving health and fitness app retention rate is push-notifications.

 We all know that sometimes the culture of hustle drags us so much that we can't think about anything but our career, grades, and being successful.
 In such a flow of goals and tasks we sometimes simply forget about caring for our well-being and physical state.